-In order to continue to market and sell our gammaCore therapy, we may in the future need to substantially expand our direct sales force.
+In order to continue to market and sell our nVNS platform technology, we may in the future need to substantially expand our direct sales force.
 There is significant competition for such personnel.
 Once hired, the training process is lengthy because it requires significant education for new territory business managers to achieve the level of clinical competency with our products expected by physicians.
-Upon completion of the training, our territory business managers typically require lead time in the field to grow their network of accounts and achieve the productivity levels we expect them to reach in any individual territory or VA or DoD facility.
+Upon completion of the training, our territory business managers typically require "lead time" in the field to grow their network of accounts and achieve the productivity levels we expect them to reach.
 Furthermore, the use of our products often requires or benefits from direct support from us.
-If we are unable to attract, motivate, develop and retain a sufficient number of qualified sales personnel, and if our territory business managers do not achieve the productivity levels, we expect them to reach, our revenue will not grow at the rate we expect and our financial performance will suffer.
-Also, to the extent we hire personnel from our competitors, we may have to wait until applicable non-competition provisions have expired before deploying such personnel in restricted territories or incur costs to relocate personnel outside of such territories, and we have been in the past, and may be subject to future allegations that these new hires have been improperly solicited, or that they have divulged to us proprietary or other confidential information of their former employers.
+If we are unable to attract, motivate, develop, and retain a sufficient number of qualified sales personnel, and if our territory business managers do not achieve the productivity levels, we expect them to reach, our revenue will not grow at the rate we expect and, our financial performance will suffer.
+Also, to the extent we hire personnel from our competitors, we may have to wait until applicable non-competition provisions have expired before deploying such personnel in restricted territories or incur costs to relocate personnel outside of such territories, and, in the past, we have been subject to, and may, in the future, be subject to, allegations that these new hires have been improperly solicited, or that they have divulged to us proprietary or other confidential information of their former employers.
 Any of these risks may adversely affect our business.

-We have no history of commercializing respiratory products within the United States or selling our gammaCore therapy pursuant to an Emergency Use Authorization.
-We have limited experience engaging in commercial activities and limited established relationships with physicians, hospitals and payers as well as third-party suppliers on whom we depend for the manufacture of our product components.
-We may be unable to commercialize gammaCore Sapphire CV for the acute treatment of asthma exacerbations in known or suspected COVID-19 patients for a number of reasons, including:
+We have limited history of commercializing wellness products withing the United States or abroad.
+We have limited established relationships with stakeholders and experience in direct-to-consumer channels and limited relationships with third-party suppliers on whom we depend for the manufacture of our product components.